Amended effective January 1, 2018 (with new set effective January 1, 2019)

 - IMDMA 2017 and 2018 Gitlin Law Firm Illinois Divorce Law.
 [Contains the full context of the Illinois Marriage and Dissolution of Marriage Act highlighting the recent changes and Public Act 100-520 / 100-565.]

 These are critical amendments.
 Gitlin Divorce: A Guide to Illinois Family Law had anticipated that both sets of legislation would likely be signed into law.
-The new Fourth Edition has been available through Lexis as of June 30, 2017 and incorporates these amendments.
-Yet we can anticipate even further amendments to the maintenance statute in Illinois due to the loss of the maintenance deduction for the payor starting with divorces entered after December 31, 2018.
+The new Fourth Edition has been available through Lexis as of June 30, 2017 and updated June 2018 and incorporates these amendments.
+Yet we will now have even further amendments to the maintenance statute in Illinois due to the loss of the maintenance deduction for the payor starting with divorces entered after December 31, 2018.
 The maintenance deduction has been a part of our tax code since 1942.

 Gunnar J. Gitlin